kaeNa/boilerplate_mlflow/README.md

 ### Pienv & pyenv

 Make sure you have `pyenv` installed.
 Please follow the [Pyenv repository](https://github.com/pyenv/pyenv) to install it.
-Use [Pyenv-win reposytory](https://github.com/pyenv-win/pyenv-win) if you're on Windows
+Use [Pyenv-win repository](https://github.com/pyenv-win/pyenv-win) if you're on Windows

 Make sure you have `pipenv` installed.
-Please follow the [Pienv documentation](https://pipenv-fork.readthedocs.io/en/latest/install.html) to install it.
+Please follow the [PiPenv documentation](https://pipenv-fork.readthedocs.io/en/latest/install.html) to install it.

 **Pay attention** if you are on Windows and didn't add `pipenv` to your `PATH` you need always add `python -m` in front of `pipenv`